TeamGloomy/TeamGloomy.github.io/index.md

 ## Partnership

 TeamGloomy are working in close partnership with Flymaker/Mellow to ensure that 100% compatibility is obtained with their boards and to cover all of your 3D printer electronics requirements.

+## Aliexpress

+All links used on the site are affiliate links where possible.
+If you purchase via a link it will give a tiny percent of commission to the teamgloomy.
+This will not hurt your wallet and at the same time help us to maintain this project.